 The second row of Table 5 also suggest that pre-ACA Medicaid expansions were not particularly target efficient compared to earlier categorical expansions.
 After the ACA expansion, the visits per Medicaid enrollee increases.
 This suggests that the newly insured also had a greater use of hospital services than those who were made eligible for Medicaid through prior expansions.
 In other words, Medicaid under categorical eligibility was not more target efficient, on average, than a system with eligibility based solely on income.

-A concern with this analysis that these changes in utilization rates might be driven by broader trends over time unrelated to the ACA.
+A concern with this analysis is that these changes in utilization rates might be driven by broader trends over time unrelated to the ACA.
 For that reason, Table 5 presents the same calculations for non-expansion states.
 Reassuringly, the bottom rows of Table 5 suggest relatively small changes in utilization rates for non-expansion states.
 This suggests that the changes in expansion states were not driven by pre-existing trends.

 5.2 Target Efficiency of the ACA Marketplaces